tiagobalmeida/openui5-camera/README.md

  - Tiago Almeida - [jumpifzero@gmail.com](mailto:jumpifzero@gmail.com) - @tiagobalmeida

-@stermi repo openui5-chartjs was critical as an example, so thanks @stermi :)
+@stermi repo openui5-chartjs was also critical as an example, so thanks @stermi and all other UI5Lab contributors :)